 This is another reason why periodization is so important.
-The in-season isn’t just about maintenance of everything, it’s also about peaking your team for top performance once the games that matter the most come around.
+The in-season isn’t just about maintenance of everything, it’s also about peaking your team for top performance once the games that matter the most come around (playoffs!).

-Peaking comes twice, not once and only proper periodization and controlled tapering can do this properly without letting your fitness characteristics decay due to decrease in-season training volume.
+Peaking comes twice, not once, and only proper periodization and controlled tapering can do this properly without letting your fitness characteristics decay due to a decrease in-season training volume.

-A tip for anybody reading this hell bent on designing their own periodization, choose where in the year you want to be performing your best and work backwards in your training cycles from there.
+A tip for anybody reading this who is determined to design their own periodization, choose where in the year you want to be performing your best and work backwards incorporating your training cycles from there.